vcolin7/azure-sdk-for-java/sdk/tables/azure-data-tables/README.md

 ```

 ## TokenCredential
-Azure Tables provides integration with Azure Active Directory (AAD) for identity-based authentication of requests to the Table service when targeting a Storage endpoint.
+Azure Data Tables provides integration with Azure Active Directory (AAD) for identity-based authentication of requests to the Table service when targeting a Storage endpoint.
 With AAD, you can use role-based access control (RBAC) to grant access to your Azure Table resources to users, groups, or applications.

 To access a table resource with a `TokenCredential`, the authenticated identity should have either the "Storage Table Data Contributor" or "Storage Table Data Reader" role.